browscap/browscap/README.md

 the CLI commands
 ----------------

-There is actaully only one cli command available.
+There is actually only one cli command available.

 ## build